Zilvaro/adenwell-ecommerce/README.md

    - Index document: index.html
    - Error document: error.html
    - Click on Save Changes.
 4. Navigate to the Permissions tab.
 Scroll down to the bottom until you find Cross-origin resource sharing (CORS).
-Click on Edit, and paste in this Cors Configuration below, which is going to set up the required access between the Heroku app and this S3 bucket.
+Click on Edit, and paste in this CORS Configuration below, which is going to set up the required access between the Heroku app and this S3 bucket.
 Click on Save Changes.
    ```
    [
       {